7.9. Courtroom Players: Prosecutors

 Prosecutors in the federal system are part of the U.S. Department of Justice and work under the Attorney General of the United States.
 The Attorney General does not supervise individual prosecutors and relies on the 94 United States Attorneys, one for each federal district.
 U.S. Attorneys are given considerable discretion, but they must operate within general guidelines prescribed by the Attorney General.
 The U.S. Attorneys have a cadre of Assistant U.S. Attorneys who do the day-to-day prosecution of federal crimes.
 For certain types of cases, approval is needed from the Attorney General or the Deputy Attorney General in charge of the Criminal Division of the Department of Justice.
 The Criminal Division of the Department of Justice (DOJ) operates as the arm of the Attorney General in coordinating the enforcement of federal laws by the U.S. Attorneys.

-Link to cite to find the U.S. Attorney https://www.justice.gov/usao/find-your-united-states-attorney
+Link to the site to find the U.S. Attorney https://www.justice.gov/usao/find-your-united-states-attorney

 Selection and Qualifications of Prosecutors